Garfield County enters extreme drought, but relief may be on the way

 Major crop/pasture losses and widespread water shortages or restrictions are main impacts of drought, according to USDM.
 Other affects include poor air quality, critically low lake levels and increased danger from wildfires.
 Cattle have little water and feed, wells are drying, fishing is down and game bird populations decline, according to USDM.

-The USDM incorporates varying data – rain, snow, temperature, streamflow, reservoir levels, soil moisture, and more – as well as first-hand information submitted from on-the-ground sources such as photos, descriptions and experiences.
-The USDM website is produced by the National Drought Mitigation Center (NDMC) at the University of Nebraska-Lincoln, the National Oceanic and Atmospheric Administration (NOAA) and the U.S. Department of Agriculture (USDA).
+The USDM incorporates varying data — rain, snow, temperature, streamflow, reservoir levels, soil moisture, and more — as well as first-hand information submitted from on-the-ground sources such as photos, descriptions and experiences.
+The USDM website is produced by the National Drought Mitigation Center at the University of Nebraska-Lincoln, the National Oceanic and Atmospheric Administration and U.S. Department of Agriculture.

 Commented